 Once Travis makes it out to get his son and ex-wife, Maddie and the rest, realize they have to deal with Nick’s upcoming withdrawal.
 If Nicky doesn’t get any of his goods he’s going to be really sick.
 Maddie heads to her school to look for drugs to keep Nick functioning.
 Alicia reluctantly remains with Nick and tries to go back to Matt’s house, to bring him some chicken soup.
 The level of dumbness here is staggering.

 Earlier we see a glimpse of the empty school front being guarded by Artie.
 The school is a ghost town when Maddie arrives.
-She manages to score some of the confiscated narcotics in a locker, but is caught by Tobias.
+She manages to score some of the confiscated narcotics in a locker but is caught by Tobias.
 The same student she told needed to get back to studying, instead of preparing for the attack he knew was coming.
 Tobias is back at the school to get his knife.
-He is quite informed about the zombie apocalypse but he still thinks like a teenager.
+He may be well-informed about the zombie apocalypse but he still thinks like a teenager.

 Maddie gives him back his knife.
 (It’s the least she could do.)
 Tobias shows her where the food is stashed in the school and packs the food up to take home.
 That’s when Artie finds them.
 Artie is officially a walker, but we could have guessed this, on the grounds that we saw a little foreshadowing last episode.

 On the other end of town, Travis encounters so much traffic, I don’t even know how he made it to his ex-wife’s house.
 Their son was on a bus home, but is distracted off the bus by a mob that is forming, claiming police brutality on an “innocent homeless person.”
-This innocent is a walker and this scene is soooo relevant at this time, it’s not even funny.
+This innocent is a walker and this scene is so relevant.

 Travis and his ex-wife find their son, but it’s too late for a clean escape.
 The police come in to take care of the crowd and a riot breaks out.
-Travis and the family realize they won’t be able to leave without getting caught up in the drama, and they sneak into a barber shop.
+Travis and the family realize they won’t be able to leave without getting caught up in the drama, and they sneak into a barbershop.
 Ruben Blades is the shopkeeper, and as far as he is concerned, they are not welcome.
 Ruben plays Daniel Salazar and I’m super excited about his character.
-He always plays ballsy characters without alot of mouth and Daniel doesn’t seem to be any different.
+He always plays ballsy characters with a lot of mouth and Daniel doesn’t seem to be any different.

 Alicia doesn’t understand why her mother is crying and all I want to do is enter the TV screen and slap her.